 The inbound salesperson is seeking to earn their trust and respect, and ultimately, their business.
-A lot of businesses are uncomfortable with this strategy as it “gives away your secrets,” but this is a misconception.
+Some businesses are uncomfortable with this strategy as it “gives away our secrets,” but this is a misconception.

 We are happy to give away as much information as possible because this content gives our services more credibility.
 The more we help people for free, the more likely they will see the value in paying for our premium services.

 In today’s market, transparency and information are in high demand and highly rewarded.
 If your brand is slow to adopt this approach, you will have competitors that aren’t and that’s where your prospects will look instead.

 Focus on the needs of the buyer